MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/7.1/apic_mfpf.md

 ![Sample Execution](./create_datasource.gif)

-This just created datasource, it uses an in memory database to handle a set of bank Branches.
+The datasource creation is completed, it will use an in memory database to store a set of bank Branches.

 ### Creating a model
 Let's define the data that will be stored on the data source defined previously.